 8. Titicut Follies (1967)

-It is a dilemma of entertainment industry that many movies get ban due to controversial content.
+It is a dilemma of the entertainment industry that many movies get ban due to controversial content.
 For the same reason, Massachusetts Court banned the release of this 1967 film.

 The film shows actual scenario of life inside Bridgewater State Hospital for the criminally insane patients